ANZ Seeds of Renewal 2015 – Creating education and employment opportunities to help build thriving communities

-Seeds of Renewal is a grant program, supported by ANZ, which aims to contribute to building thriving communities in regional Australia.
-Since it started in 2003, Seeds of Renewal has provided more than $3 million in grants to over 635 community projects.
+ANZ Seeds of Renewal is a grants program that has been running since 2003, with the sole purpose of building thriving communities in regional Australia.
+Since the program’s inception, ANZ has provided more than $3.5 million in grants to support 708 community projects.

-The program provides grants of up to $10,000 to community organisations for projects focused on creating education and employment opportunities.
-The grants are independently administered by the Foundation for Rural and Regional Renewal (FRRR) which delivers a number of grant programs across regional Australia.
+The Seeds of Renewal program provides technology and/or funding grants of up to $10,000 to community organisations for projects focused on creating education and employment opportunities.
+Technology grants (laptops and tablets) are provided by ANZ’s technology supplier, Lenovo, and the program is independently administered by the Foundation for Rural and Regional Renewal (FRRR).

 Who could apply?

 Not-for-profit community based organisations that contribute to the development of education and employment opportunities within regional communities of 15,000 people or less.
 Organisations are required to have an ABN or Incorporation Certificate.